 The Clerk will request that you supply any paperwork you feel the panel will require to consider your complaint fully.
-The Head of School or Executive Head and LC Chair will also be requested to supply copies of their responses to the previous stages of the procedure, and any further paperwork they consider the panel will require to consider the complaint fully.
+The Headteacher and Chair will also be requested to supply copies of their responses to the previous stages of the procedure, and any further paperwork they consider the panel will require to consider the complaint fully.
 Copies of all paperwork will be distributed to all parties by the Clerk at least 5 school days in advance of the meeting

-You are welcome to bring a friend or partner for support to the meeting and the chair of the panel will ensure the meeting is conducted within a relaxed atmosphere whilst keeping to the formal agenda.
-The Head of School or Executive Head (and LC Chair if attending) is also invited to bring a representative or member of staff for support.
+You are welcome to bring a friend or partner for support to the meeting and the Chair of the panel will ensure the meeting is conducted within a relaxed atmosphere whilst keeping to the formal agenda.
+The Headteacher (and chair if attending) is also invited to bring a representative or member of staff for support.